 Equipment Loaner Program

-Any local agency that wants to participate in the loaner program must first have a signed Memorandum of Agreement (MOA) between FDOT and the partnering agency.
-Please see the MOA template below.
+Any local or partnering agency that wants to participate in the loaner program must first have a signed Memorandum of Agreement (MOA) between FDOT and the partnering agency.
+Please find the MOA template below.

 Statewide Continuous Counts